 To understand our love story it is necessary to examine the fundamental nature of love itself.
 The story is told in a braid; chapters of the love story alternate with time I spent at an ashram.
 The ritualized pace of the ashram helps the turbulent story of the relationship to find proper proportion.
 The daily ashram routines are like a kaleidoscope; rotating my beliefs and fears into view until I am forced to reconcile the fallibility of my limited mind as it tries to understand the larger question of the true nature of love.

-Gita Brown has personal essays published in the Boston Globe Magazine and Ruminate Magazine.
+Gita Brown has personal essays published in the Boston Globe Magazine, Ruminate Magazine, and a micro-essay in Creative Nonfiction #70.
+Her essay, They’ll Never Call Me Mom, was a 2019 finalist for the VanderMey Nonfiction Prize.
 In addition, her writing about teaching yoga to children with special needs has been featured in The Hingham Journal and The Cohasset Mariner.
 In 2017 she graduated from the GrubStreet Memoir Incubator program.
 During this year-long program she worked with teacher and award winning author Alexandria Marzano-Lesnevich to shape her memoir-in-progress.
 She is actively involved with her writing group, all graduates of the Memoir Incubator, and alumni group devoted to developing a reading series and workshops that foster the writing and publication process of memoir and non-fiction essays.
 Mrs. Brown is a passionate educator with over thirty years of teaching experience.